yereverluvinunclebert/GDID-Tester/README.md

 # GDID
 GDID Tester utility

-A small program in VB6/TwinBasic (nothing special) that allows you to view the GDID value and remove it if you want to stymie a point of tracking by MicroSoft
+A small program in VB6/TwinBasic (nothing special) that allows you to view the GDID value and remove it if you want to stymie a point of tracking by MicroSoft.
+The program is very slimline, it is 32bit but there is a twinproj file in the source that you can use to compile to 64bits using TwinBasic.

 <img width="508" height="348" alt="image" src="https://github.com/user-attachments/assets/17c188ef-579d-4637-a17f-d5b983aa838b" />